"...slowly at first, cautiously, learning to trust, I began to take control of my life and build my future."

 Now here we are, almost 15 years later and the team at StreetLightUSA has provided safety, recovery, and treatment through programming in an effort to walk alongside each girl on her journey to healing.
 StreetLightUSA has been a part of the recovery of over 1,300 girls locally in the Phoenix and surrounding area.
 StreetLightUSA continues to expand its reach nationally and internationally, opening our doors to girls globally who have been sex trafficked, exploited, or who are at risk of being exploited.
 I am humbled by the work that our team at StreetLightUSA does to walk alongside each one of the girls’ lives that are placed in our care.
 I am proud of each one of the girls who come through the doors of StreetLightUSA as they face what others have done to them in the past and fight to find healing and not allow what others did to them in the past define their future.
 Each girl that is entrusted to our care comes to us broken physically, broken mentally, broken emotionally, and broken spiritually.
 During their stay at StreetLightUSA, we are seeing each girl make strides on her journey to healing and restoration.

-Humbly, and through your support, we are witnessing our girls transform from trauma to triumph.
+Humbly, and through your support, we are witnessing our girls seek healing and restoration.
 We need you in this fight for their freedom.
 We hope you will join us in the fight for each one of the girls’ lives we are serving, as well as for the lives of the girls who are still out there now, enslaved in lives that are unimaginable.

 Executive Director, StreetLightUSA